 Roy picked up the hat.
 “See the coffee is still there.”

 “You’re right.”
 Bram said as he grabbed and drank the coffee quickly.
 Can I have your two bits now?
-I never did touch the hat.”
+I drank it without touching the hat.”

 Half the men groaned while the others chuckled.